RocketChat/Rocket.Chat.Embedded.armhf/README.md

 The `snap` directory contains working and tested source to build a Rocket.Chat 1.0 snap for ARMHF 32 bit server on Raspberry Pi or other SoC boards.

+### IMPORTANT: For armhf users, 1.3.2 version is FINAL snap distribution

+There will be no 2.x or further distribution on armhf snap because MongoDB 3.2 (only available full mongo on 32bit armhf) is now discontinued.
+Please switch to arm64 if you require versions beyond 1.3.2    All Raspberry Pi 3+ and beyond supports arm64.

 The `docker` directory contains working and tested source files to build mongodb and Rocket.Chat docker images for ARMHF 32bit servers.
 It also contains a tested docker-compose file for starting mongo, initializing replicaset and oplog, and starting the Rocket.Chat server.